xuankimtran/docs-1/pages/katalon-studio/docs/importexport-keywords.md

 Export Keywords
 ---------------

 To increase code usability, Katalon Studio also let the users to export keyword for sharing across team memebers.
-Simply right-click on **Keywords **in the Test Explorers, select **Export** from the context-menu.
+Simply right-click on **Keywords **in the Tests Explorer, select **Export** from the context-menu.

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/importexport-keywords/image2018-6-21-113A463A43.png)